 Child safety seats which have the 5-point harness are considered the safest as they restrain the child’s entire body rather than just the neck and shoulder region.
 The car seat needs to fit your child and your car; therefore you should bring your kid with you when purchasing a car seat to measure the size and comfort level.
 Moreover, a good child safety seat needs to be durable, easy to install, and easy to clean.
 To know more about this law you should consult a Georgia car accident attorney.

 Accidents are very unfortunate occurrences that lead to fatal injuries.
-In the event that you need to file a lawsuit against an at-fault motorist who caused a car accident that led to injuries, fatalities or property damage, you need to consult a Georgia car accident lawyer.
+In the event that you need to file a lawsuit against an at-fault motorist who caused a car accident that led to injuries, fatalities or property damage, you need to consult a Atlanta car accident lawyer.
 The Law Office of James T. Ponton, LLC in Atlanta, Georgia is knowledgeable on Georgia traffic laws, therefore they can help you in a lawsuit.